JoeHarding/JS-Beat-Machine/README.md

 # JS-Beat-Machine
-Concept built using JS,HTML, CSS.
+Concept built using JS HTML and CSS.